Gordon Gibson Jr: Post-political career

 Gibson largely stayed out of partisan politics after the 1993 leadership bid, even when his immediate family members played prominent roles in the federal Liberal Party or the Vancouver municipal party Non-Partisan Association.
 He called himself non-partisan in a 2018 column, and have remained active and visible through public policy commentary throughout his retirement years.

 Gibson was a senior fellow in Canadian Studies at the Fraser Institute and has written several books on Canadian federalism and governance.
 Following the 2001 British Columbia provincial election, he was hired by the government to make recommendations on the structure and mandate of the Citizens' Assembly on Electoral Reform.
 His report was substantially adopted.
 He also wrote extensively and critically about the Indian Act and first nation reserve system it created, calling it "both a fortress and a prison" and was critical about the policies guiding ongoing modern treaties negotiations.

 His columns appeared frequently in the Vancouver Sun, the Winnipeg Free Press and The Globe and Mail.

 Personal

-Gibson was first married to Valerie Gauthier, with who he had three children before their divorce.
+Gibson was first married to Valerie Gauthier, with whom he had three children before their divorce.

 His second marriage was with Kilby Tobin, with whom he had two daughters.
-Kilby died in 2009.
+Tobin died in 2009.

 He was married to Jane Baynham at this death.
 Gibson died on November 10, 2023, at the age of 86.
 Suffering from heart failure from early 2023, he opted for medical assistance in dying.